 In agreement with the Declaration of Helsinki, informed consent for genetic and biochemical studies was obtained from all study participants or their guardians under the authority of the George Washington University Internal Review Board and the Narges Medical Genetics and Prenatal Diagnosis Laboratory.
-Subjects 1.1 and

-1.2 (S1.1 and S1.2; Figure 1A, Table 1) are two affected sisters (7 and 13 years old) born of an Arabian consanguineous family in Iran, who were initially diagnosed with muscle atrophy and global developmental delay.
-Both were born without complications, and early development was normal with the exception of delayed walking from 18 months after a period of occupational therapy.
+Subject 1.1 and 1.2 (S1.1 and S1.2, Figure 1A, Table 1) are two affected sisters (7- and 13-year old), born of an Arabian consanguineous family in Iran who were initially diagnosed with muscle atrophy and global developmental delay.
+Both were born without complications, and early development was normal with the exception of delayed walking from 18 months following a period of occupational therapy.
 Both sisters experienced febrile seizures in infancy (9 months) and early childhood (2 years), and routine interictal electroencephalography in the elder sister was normal.
-They displayed difficulty rising from a squatting position, impaired toe-standing, and unsteady gait.
-At the age of 2 years the elder sister began to show hypotonicity that progressed to spasticity including diffuse loss of muscle bulk, exaggerated deep tendon reflexes, positive pyramidal signs, and fatty infiltration resulting in frequent falls, toe walking, spastic gait, and pronounced hyperlordosis.
-Neither sister can climb stairs without support.
-After orthopedic surgery, the elder sister uses a wheelchair and muscle biopsy showed myogenic atrophy.
-Electromyogram (EMG) report also showed the presence of myopathy involving both her lower limbs, with more involvement of the proximal
+They displayed difficulty rising from a squatting position, impaired toestanding and unsteady gait.
+At the age of 2 the elder sister began to show hypotonicity which progressed to spasticity including diffuse loss of muscle bulk, exaggerated deep tendon reflexes, positive pyramidal signs and fatty infiltration resulting in frequent falls, toe walking, spastic gait and pronounced hyperlordosis.
+Both sisters cannot climb stairs without support.
+Following orthopedic surgery the eldest sister uses a wheelchair and muscle biopsy showed myogenic atrophy.
+Electromyogram (EMG) report also showed the presence of myopathy involving both her lower limbs, with more involvement of the proximal muscles.
+Both sisters have increased serum creatine kinase (CK), aldolase and alkaline phosphatase levels.
+They have moderate to severe intellectual disability (ID), both attending special schools.
+Brain magnetic resonance imaging (MRI) of S1.1 was normal at the age 8 and 13.
+Both sisters have short stature, microcephaly, and impaired speech.
+Variable clinical features include bilateral cataracts in S1.2.